Gaudapada: Other works by Gaudapadacharya

 Gaudapada is also credited with a commentary on Samkhyakarikas.
 According to Potter, the naive nature of this commentary is in sharp contrast to the depth of reflection in Gaudapada Karikas, and it is unlikely that the commentary on the Samkhyakarikas was written by Gaudapada.

 Advaita guru-paramparā

 Gaudapada is one of the key persons in the Advaita Vedanta.
 He is traditionally said to have been highly influential on Adi Shankara, one of the most important figures in Vedic philosophy.
+Michael Comans suggests that by the number of references to Gaudapada in Shankara's commentary on the Brahmasutra, alone, is enough to demonstrate the influence of Gaudapada on Shankara's arguments.